TrellixVulnTeam/swahilipython_SCMU/Doc/library/struct.rst

 This module performs conversions between Python values and C structs represented as Python :class:`bytes` objects.
-This can be used in handling binary data stored in files or from network connections, among other sources.
-It uses :ref:`struct-format-strings` as compact descriptions of the layout of the C structs and the intended conversion to/from Python values.
+This can be used in handling binary data stored in files or kutoka network connections, among other sources.
+It uses :ref:`struct-format-strings` as compact descriptions of the layout of the C structs and the intended conversion to/kutoka Python values.

 .. note::